 Bitdefender Premium VPN 1-minute review

 In terms of pricing, Bitdefender is pretty reasonable all-round.
 If you only want to sign up for a month at a time, you won't have to pay through the nose – it's just $6.99 a month.
-Signing up for longer will save you even more cash, though, with the best option currently coming in at just $2.49 a month.
+Signing up for longer will save you even more cash, though, with the best option currently coming in at just $2.49 a month for an annual plan.

 Bitdefender uses Hotspot Shield's superfast Catapult Hydra protocol which is widely thought of as secure, and we've received clarification from Bitdefender that no user data is shared with Hotspot Shield or its parent companies.

-Streaming was a bit of a let-down.
-Bitdefender's able to access US Netflix, but iPlayer, Disney+ and Amazon Prime are all off the table.
+Streaming was something of a let-down, though.
+Bitdefender VPN is able to access BBC iPlayer, but US Netflix, Disney+ and Amazon Prime are all off the table.

 In use, the desktop apps are simple and effective, and while they don't offer anything ground-breaking, it's stable and useful.
 The kill switch worked well, and while it's missing some features like a Favorites system, it's by no means underpowered.
 The same goes for the mobile apps, which also have a kill switch, and deliver good usability.